ronentk/TextLabs/README.md

 ## Documentation
 For more information about TextWorld, check the [documentation](https://aka.ms/textworld-docs).

-## Notebooks
-Check the [notebooks](notebooks) provided with the framework to see how the framework can be used.

-## Citing TextWorld
+## Citing TextLabs
-If you use TextWorld, please cite the following BibTex:
+If you use TextLabs, please cite the following BibTex:
 ```
-@Article{cote18textworld,
-  author = {Marc-Alexandre C\^ot\'e and
-            \'Akos K\'ad\'ar and
-            Xingdi Yuan and
-            Ben Kybartas and
-            Tavian Barnes and
-            Emery Fine and
-            James Moore and
-            Matthew Hausknecht and
-            Layla El Asri and
-            Mahmoud Adada and
-            Wendy Tay and
-            Adam Trischler},
-  title = {TextWorld: A Learning Environment for Text-based Games},
-  journal = {CoRR},
-  volume = {abs/1806.11532},
-  year = {2018}
+@article{Tamari2018PlayingBT,
+title={Playing by the Book: Towards Agent-based Narrative Understanding through Role-playing and Simulation},
+author={Ronen Tamari and Hiroyuki Shindo and Dafna Shahaf and Yuji Matsumoto},
+journal={CoRR},
+year={2018},
+volume={abs/1811.04319}
 }
 ```

 ## Contributing

 This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+## Todos
+- [ ] Baseline RL agent
+- [ ]  More complex surface texts.